MannLabs/alphatims/README.md

   * fragment clusters (i.e. pseudo MSMS spectra)

 ---
+## Citing AlphaTims

+We are actively working on a manuscript for publication.
+Please check back here in a little while for updates!

+---
 ## How to contribute

 All contributions are welcome.
 Feel free to post a new issue or clone the repository and create a PR with a new branch.
 For more information see [the Contributors License Agreement](misc/CLA.md)